catherinewinslet/catherinewinslet/README.md

 ## Hey! what's up?
 I'm Catherine 👋:ok_woman:
 ..but you can call me **Kat** :octocat: </br>

 I'm a recent graduate:mortar_board: of _2020_ looking for fun things to do and learn during this time of quarantine:clock1030::mask:.
-I'm currently [open to jobs](https://www.linkedin.com/in/catherine-winslet) for _front-end, full-stack, software developer_ roles where I can use my :sparkles:skills and knowledge:sparkles: to fullest of potential!
+I'm currently under full-time training as a **C# .NET Developer** at **Accenture**.

 ![image](https://github.com/catherinewinslet/catherinewinslet/blob/master/images/github_readme_animation.gif)